 At the previous Forum on 18 September we shared how everyone was ‘getting on with it’ in terms of their current work; identified ‘nations and regions’ advocacy actions in the UK-wide context, following up on the recent meeting with Arts Council England (see News & Views); and pitched ideas for the wider networking and deeper knowledge exchange Gathering event on 8 October.
 This was facilitated by Mortal Fools and we had a really productive afternoon sharing ideas, inspirations and resources with plenty of people experiencing that Alliance ‘magic moment’ when you’re ‘instantly networked to a rich vein of knowledge’.

 Back at the July Forum, we were delighted to have a presentation and Q&A session from Kate Fellows, Head of Learning and Access at Leeds Museums and Galleries, about the work of the four task and finish groups on education and learning for the cultural sector which Clore Learning Spaces has been supporting with input from GEM, Engage and a number of performing arts networks/organisations to help colleagues plan for education, learning and participation work, as lockdown relaxes.
 In addition, members enjoyed networking and discussed plans for sector advocacy.

 The Forum meeting in June was the first we held under our new membership model.
 There was a special focus on digital participation with plenty of discussion about the impact of Covid-19 on the participatory arts sector and the support and championing that ArtWorks Alliance provides.

-And the previous (‘in person’) Forum meeting in the old partnership model was held in September 2019 in Leeds, hosted and chaired by Heads Together Productions.
-Partners held a pre-Forum conference call about participatory arts with Alison Clark, Director of Combined Arts at Arts Council England, shaped the then upcoming January 2020 Gathering for Partners and Associates (our last, pre-Covid in person event) and discussed the Alliance’s Development Plan and planned the next stages for the ArtWorks Fellowship.
+And the last ‘in person’ Forum meeting in the old partnership model was held in September 2019 in Leeds, hosted and chaired by Heads Together Productions.
+Partners held a pre-Forum conference call about participatory arts with Alison Clark, Director of Combined Arts at Arts Council England, shaped the then upcoming January 2020 Gathering for Partners and Associates (our last, pre-Covid in person event) and discussed the Alliance’s Development Plan.